BaerliBaer/hello-world/README.md

 Hey there!!

-I am learnign how to use gitHub.
+I am learning how to use gitHub.
 YAY!